-- Contact emergency officials by calling 100 (on campus) or 617-253-1212; - Remain with the individual(s) requiring treatment and cooperate with emergency officials; and - Meet and cooperate with appropriate Institute administrative staff after the incident.
+- Remain with the individual(s) requiring treatment and cooperate with emergency officials; and - Meet and cooperate with appropriate Institute administrative staff after the incident.

 There are no restrictions to the number of times this Good Samaritan Amnesty Policy may be used, and doing so repeatedly will not result in disciplinary action.